Filling cracks with injection grout is a useful procedure that helps provide waterproofing and corrosion protection for structural purposes.

 The main types of grout used for injection are cementitious grouts, epoxy resins, polyurethane resins and acrylic resins.
 A particular grout may be ideal for one purpose but inappropriate for another.
 It is therefore important to understand the characteristics of the different types of injection grout before selecting it.

-- Acrylic resins are formed from a polymerisation reaction between resin and hardener.
+Acrylic resins are formed from a polymerisation reaction between resin and hardener.
 The grout forms a permanent gel, which has low adhesive and compressive strength, but high tear strength.
-Different types of additive may be added to the mix to hasten or prolong the reaction.
+Different types of additives may be added to the mix to hasten or prolong the reaction.

 Always refer to technical data sheets or talk with the experts